-- Horse riders and drivers of horsedrawn vehicles have the fewest rights of way available to them, a decreasing number every year, but equestrian need for motor-free routes is no less than that of pedestrians and cyclists. - An average of £6,887 for each horse goes into the local economy.
-Multiplied by the number of horses in an area will be over a million pounds per annum in most areas of multiple parishes. - The health benefits of riding and being with horses are high.
-Those people would not otherwise have exercise and mental health benefits.1 People enjoy meeting horses, so horses on public routes provide a positive effect on mental health for others as well as equestrians. - Any development can create opportunities for protecting and extending access for all, including equestrians.
-There is no reason to exclude them in favour of cycling and walking only.
+- Horse riders and drivers of horsedrawn vehicles have the fewest rights of way available to them, a decreasing number every year, but equestrian use of motor-free routes is in no less demand. - An average of £5,548 for each horse goes into the local economy, multiplied by the number of horses in an area is generally over a million pounds. - The health benefits of riding and being with horses are very high; many of those people involved would not otherwise have exercise and mental health benefits.
+People enjoy meeting horses when they are out so are a positive effect on mental health for others as well as riders and drivers of horses. - Any development can create opportunities for protecting and extending access for all, including equestrians, there is no reason to exclude them in favour of cycling and walking only. - Protect verges and non-asphalt surfaces for all users; they are far more pleasant and better for bones and joints of pedestrians, horses, runners and dogs.
+Avoid 'urbanising' every development. - All non-motorised users, including equestrians, have safely used routes for centuries, there is no evidence for the modern assertion that horses must be segregated.
+Joint responsibility and 'sharing the trail' messages can benefit all to avoid motor-free routes becoming cycle roads that are unacceptable for all other users, including slower-pace cyclists. - Change of use that incorporates a bridleway or byway as access road is a net loss of motor-free safe access, it becomes yet another road which is unpleasant and unhealthy to use.